mt-upc/transformer-contributions/README.md

 ## Abstract
 <em>
-The Transformer architecture aggregates input information through the attention mechanism, but there is no clear understanding of how this information is mixed across the entire model.
-Recent works have demonstrated that attention weights alone are not enough to describe the flow of information.
+The Transformer architecture aggregates input information through the self-attention mechanism, but there is no clear understanding of how this information is mixed across the entire model.
+Aditionally, recent works have demonstrated that attention weights alone are not enough to describe the flow of information.
 In this paper, we consider the whole attention block --multi-head attention, residual connection and layer normalization-- and define a metric to measure token-to-token interactions within each layer, considering the characteristics of the representation space.
-Then, we aggregate the layer-wise interpretations to provide input attribution scores for model predictions.
-Experimentally, we show that our method provides faithful explanations and outperforms similar aggregation methods.
+Then, we aggregate layer-wise interpretations to provide input attribution scores for model predictions.
+Experimentally, we show that our method, ALTI (Aggregation of Layer-wise Token-to-token Interactions), provides faithful explanations and outperforms similar aggregation methods.
 </em>

 ## Installation